VitorVidal/OpenBR4Net/README.md

   I spended a lot of time make it works on .Net, it's still "green" and I'm not a good vc++ programer, so I would like help to improve it.

-  It has two functions: extract template from image files and compare images (score between 0 and 1).
+  It has two functions: extract template from image files and compare template files (score between 0 and 1).

 1.2 - Projects